 Make it greener by choosing local and seasonal fare for your menu.
 Find a lovely spot that you can walk or cycle to.
 Carry re-usable utensils and blankets instead of disposable containers that end up in landfill.
-Make sure you choose waste-free snacks that can be tossed into a basket and brought back home at the end of the day .
+Make sure you choose waste-free snacks that can be tossed into a basket and brought back home at the end of the day, for example the use of Amish pie baskets are perfect to transport pie and many other food products.
 You can find a bunch of eco-friendly picnic ideas at this here.

 7. Plan Family Fun Activities By Recycling Available Stuff